-Balinsasayao Twin Lakes national park is located 14.5 km from Dumaguete in a village known as Sibulan.
-Balinsasayao is one of the best Dumaguete tourist spots not to be missed.
+Balinsasayao Twin Lakes National Park is located just 14.5 km from Dumaguete in a village known as Sibulan.
+Lake Balinsasayao is one of the best Dumaguete tourist spots not to be missed.

 The twin lakes of Balinsasayao and Danao have formed from a volcanic eruption some 10,000 years ago and the 90 meter deep craters over time have filled up with water from rain and stream deposits, resulting in the two lakes, separated by a narrow mountain ridge.

 Hundreds of species of forest trees, fruit-bearing, and flower plants dominate the vegetation around the lakes.
 On top of this, Twin Lakes Dumaguete is a famed spot for bird watching enthusiasts, playing home to many different species of bird, the most popular being the Flaming Sunbird.